AndrejOrsula/drl_grasping/README.md

 sudo systemctl restart docker
 ```

+### Docker

+The easiest way to try out this project is by using the included [Dockerfile](docker/Dockerfile).

-Then you can pull a pre-build Docker image from [Docker Hub](https://hub.docker.com).
+Instead of building it locally, you can pull a pre-built Docker image directly from [Docker Hub](https://hub.docker.com).
 Currently, there is only a development image available.

 ```bash
 docker pull andrejorsula/drl_grasping:latest